gizmolab10/seriouslythink.com/intermediate/details.md

 # Information and Preferences

-Three panes give you information and control over your graph.
-The **_My Data_** describes the size of your graph and at what level within it you are currently focused.
+Three panes give you information and control over your map.
+The **_My Data_** describes the size of your map and at what level within it you are currently focused.
 It also shows you how many cloud operations are queued up for processing.

 ![[details.png]]